 Reddit: Over 2,100 NSFW subreddit paths are blocked.
 User profile browsing is blocked by default (a common bypass to view NSFW post histories).
 Reddit chat and messaging paths are blocked.

 Discord: Server finder and server listing sites are blocked.
-WebSocket traffic is scanned.
+WebSocket traffic is scanned for blocked words.

 Twitter/X: Sensitive content detection.
 DM blocking.
-Network traffic interception scans API responses on all single-page apps, catching content that DNS-level filters cannot see.
+Network-level content scanning catches API responses on all single-page apps.

 Facebook: Messenger paths blocked.
 On-page content scanning active.

-Peace of Mind intercepts fetch, XMLHttpRequest, and WebSocket requests in the browser.
+Yes.
+Peace of Mind is the only content filter that blocks outgoing messages before they leave your device.
+It intercepts fetch, XMLHttpRequest, and WebSocket requests in the browser.
 If the request body contains a blocked word, the request is stopped before it leaves your device.
 The server never receives it.
 The recipient never sees it.

 No other content filter does this.
 Most filters only monitor what you receive.
 Peace of Mind also monitors what you send.